Meet Our Staff

 Delores, fondly known as 'Loly', from the ‘get go’ has managed patient flow, charts, and a variety of other tasks since August 2014.
 AND, Loly attends full time at the university.
 Cost would be prohibitive if it were not for generous American donors.
 Loly's GPA was such that it earned her a free semester.
 This young lady is organized!
 She and a friend hold a mid-week children’s' church school at her father's church in Floron 8, the poorest of the poor in Floron.

 Meet Mr. Amazing - Fabricio!
-Since March 2007 he has kept the clinic spotless and adhering to all Health Department regulations; plus attending law school full time for the past 4 years. . . with one year remaining.
+Since March 2007 he has kept the clinic spotless and adhering to all Health Department regulations; plus attending law school full time.
+After a challenging 5 years he graduated in May 2021.
 (Another result of generous American donors.)
-He has assisted Dr. Silvia with legal matters. . . has two teenage daughters and he is a much sought-after soccer 'football' player.
+Fabricio continues to be the clinic custodian while he puts his law degree to use by assisting Dr. Silvia with legal matters. . . has two teenage daughters and he is a much sought-after soccer 'football' player.

 Manual (Pastor Meza)